k3s-io/docs/docs/installation/configuration.md

 :::info Matching Flags
 It is important to match critical flags on your server/agent installations.
 For example, if you use the flag `--disable servicelb` or `--cluster-cidr=10.42.0.0/16` on your master node, but don't set it on other server nodes, the nodes will fail to join.
-They will print errors with:
+They will print errors such as:
 `failed to validate server configuration: critical configuration value mismatch.`
 :::
 ## Configuration File